gogre/irgo/README.md

 ...*a group is a set of clusters whose shadows are contiguous*

 **4. Perform group life-and-death analysis**
-*whether black can live, white can kill, etc*
+*whether black can live (with territory or seki), white can kill, etc*
  foreach group do
 ...make boardcopy
 ...fillup rest of zboard with black stones